Tioman Island Pahang, Malaysia Travel Guide

 The island's landscape is dotted with small, self-sustaining communities.

-For those with more time, Pulau Tioman makes an excellent base for multi-day extensions, either to deepen your island experience or to explore other parts of Malaysia.
+For those with more time, Pulau Tioman makes an excellent base for multi-day extensions, either to deepen your chosen island experience or to explore other parts of Malaysia.